Mitigating Overheating in the Algarve

 Overheating Analysis

-Mesh was commissioned to provide dynamic thermal modelling to analyse the potential for overheating and propose solutions to maintain a comfortable ambient temperature all year round.
+Mesh was commissioned to provide dynamic thermal modelling and a TM59 overheating assessment to analyse the potential for overheating and propose solutions to maintain a comfortable ambient temperature all year round.

 We assessed the impact of climate change and how occupant thermal comfort is likely to change over time, to make the design of the villa as future proof as possible.